 - Apple Quicktime

-Of these 4, the Oracle Java Runtime Environment accounts for 180 registered vulnerabilities alone in 2013.
-That comes to 15 vulnerabilities PER MONTH!
-The next piece of software on the list is Acrobat Reader with 66 vulnerabilities or 5,5 per month, still quite high, but not as extreme.
+Of these 4, Adobe Flash Player accounts for 314 registered vulnerabilities alone in 2015.
+That comes to 26 vulnerabilities PER MONTH!
+The next piece of software on the list is Acrobat Reader with 130 vulnerabilities or 10,8 per month, still quite high, but not as extreme.

 If you look closely at the numbers, it is highly concerning that Java has an average of roughly 9 new vulnerabilities discovered every month.
 That is an extreme number.
 Looking at Adobe’s products, that number is significantly lower but still very alarming, ranging from 3 vulnerabilities on average in Acrobat Reader to 4 in Adobe Flash Player.